Updated on – 05 Feb 2021

-Tea has proven its immense benefits on our health starting from stress buster, lowering bad cholesterol, or preventing the generation of the cancerous cells.
+Tea has proven its immense benefits on our health starting from stress buster, lowering bad cholesterol, or preventing the generation of cancerous cells.

 But you might not be aware of tea’s numerous benefits for your skin.
 You can keep your skin healthy and youthful by including tea in your daily routine.